-Carry out test run to confirm that no abnormality occurs after the servicing.
+- Carry out test running to confirm that no abnormality occurs after the installation.
 Then, explain to user the operation, care and maintenance as stated in instructions.
-Please remind the customer to keep the operating instructions for future reference.
+Please remind the customer to keep the operating instructions for future reference. - This appliance is not intended for accessibility by the general public.